-Subject: KS3 Science Year: 7 Assessment Point: Autumn oubject.
-NOS SCIENCE 7.5565511161161161 l
+Subject: KS3 Science Year: 7 Assessment Point: Autumn

 In this term the students will learn how to behave in a lab and how to do experiments safely.
 They will look at different acids and alkalis and how they react.
 Then they will learn how to use microscopes to see cells and learn how cells are organised in organisms.
 Finally they will look at particles, states of matter and conservation of energy.